Skip to main content

 Important information on risk

-Clients should contact their tax professional regarding the suitability of tax-exempt investments in their portfolio.
-If sold prior to maturity, municipal securities are subject to gain/ losses based on the level of interest rates, market conditions and the credit quality of the issuer.
-Income may be subject to the alternative minimum tax (AMT) and/or state and local taxes, based on state of residence.
+Nuveen is not a tax advisor.
+Investors should contact a tax professional regarding the appropriateness of tax-exempt investments in their portfolio.
+If sold prior to maturity, municipal securities are subject to gain/losses based on the level of interest rates, market conditions and the credit quality of the issuer.
+Income may be subject to the alternative minimum tax (AMT) and/or state and local taxes, based on the state of residence.
 Income from municipal bonds held by a portfolio could be declared taxable because of unfavorable changes in tax laws, adverse interpretations by the Internal Revenue Service or state tax authorities, or noncompliant conduct of a bond issuer.
+It is important to review your investment objectives, risk tolerance and liquidity needs before choosing an investment style or manager.

 This information does not constitute investment research as defined under MiFID.